Skip to content

 Time-to-fix critical IAM findingsDown

-This makes IAM work professional: explicit ownership, measured reduction, and controlled exceptions rather than permanent over-permission.
+This is what makes IAM work professional: explicit ownership, measurable reduction, and controlled exceptions rather than permanent over-permission that quietly becomes the new normal.

 Share article